ansible/ansible-hub-ui/test/README.md

 See Cypress documentation:
     https://docs.cypress.io/guides/core-concepts/writing-and-organizing-tests.html#Folder-Structure

+# Guidelines

+Please start by reading [Cypress best practices](https://docs.cypress.io/guides/references/best-practices).

+`before`:
+  * start with cleanup, see `cy.deleteTestUsers()` etc
+  * initialize dependencies using `cy.galaxykit` (or helpers, do not use the UI); see GalaxyKit Integration section below

+`beforeEach`:
+  * use for `cy.login` + `cy.visit('/')` if all tests use the same login, then individual tests can start with `cy.menuGo`

+`it`:
+  * start with `cy.login` (only) if necessary
+  * do `cy.visit` or `cy.menuGo` to ensure the right place

+`it` + UI helpers:
+  * always make sure to wait for the last thing that happens automatically when initiating a user action
+  * for example, when adding a user, waiting for the API response is not enough, since the UI then redirects to the user list screen => wait for the Users list screen to finish loading

+`after` / `afterEach`:
+  * don't use; won't run after failures anyway
+  * consider doing galaxykit based cleanup from `after` as well as in `before`
+    * only a convenience to declutter
+    * can't rely on it

 ## GalaxyKit Integration

 In order to help manage test data, our Cypress setup includes wrappers around the galaxykit command.
 The galakxykit command is an interface to the GalaxyNG API.